The Dallas skyline on a sunny day

 Winspear Opera House

-• Winspear Opera House: Part of the AT&T Performing Arts Center, this venue is home to the Dallas Opera and hosts many touring shows.
+Part of the AT&T Performing Arts Center, this venue is home to The Dallas Opera and hosts many touring shows.

-• Moody Performance Hall: This is another venue in the Performing Arts Center that is home to amazing ballets, symphonies, and more.
+This is another venue in the AT&T Performing Arts Center that is home to amazing ballets, symphonies, and more.

-• Sammons Center for the Arts: This smaller venue acts as an “arts incubator” for small troupes, new projects, and the local artist community in general.
+This smaller venue acts as an “arts incubator” for small troupes, new projects, and the local artist community, in general.

-• Annette Strauss Artist Square: This 128,000 square-foot outdoor performance space is part of the AT&T Performing Arts Center and is perfect for large concerts.
+This 128,000-square-foot outdoor performance space is also part of the AT&T Performing Arts Center and is perfect for large concerts.

-A Google Map of Dallas, Texas, showing the major highways
+A screenshot from Google Maps showing Dallas, Texas, and its major highways

-Okay, maybe not everyone needs a car in Dallas, but it will make your life a lot easier.
+Okay, living in Dallas doesn’t necessarily mean you need a car, but it will make your life a lot easier.
 The city is huge on its own, but when you include the Fort Worth area, it’s enormous.
 It can take hours just to drive from one end to the other.

-If you’re moving to Dallas you should probably take a look at the map and learn a few of the major freeways that criss-cross and circle around the Big D, like the I-820, I-30, and I-635.
+And if you’re moving to Dallas, you should probably take a look at the map and learn a few of the major freeways that criss-cross and circle around the Big D, like the I-820, I-30, and I-635.
 These will be your lifeline when you’re commuting in the area.

-recent graduates of University of Texas at Dallas
+A happy group of recent graduates toss their caps in the air after graduating from University of Texas at Dallas

 (Source: The University of Texas at Dallas via Facebook)

+Is Dallas, Texas, a good place to live?
 If you (or one of your kids) is interested in pursuing higher education, then Dallas is a great place to be.
-The city is home to the University of Texas at Dallas and University of Northern Texas, and is just a few miles from Texas A&M. In fact, there are over 30 universities and colleges in the DFW metro area.
+The city is home to the University of Texas at Dallas and the University of North Texas, and it’s just a few miles from Texas A&M. In fact, there are over 35 universities and colleges in the DFW metro area

 (Source: AT&T Stadium via Facebook)